Oneo64/The-Mirk-of-Agmundr/Characters/Ljorn.md

 ## Abilities
 ### Physicality
 Ljörn fights with a spear and shield, and his combat abilities with weapons are slightly above average.
 He knows Glíma and learned how to do basic blocks, strikes, and disarms.
-He has combat experience from a previous adventure in the ruins of an old castle, where he fought draugar.
+He has combat experience.

 Because Ljörn was shot in the shoulder with an arrow during a raid, his left arm was weakened.